oakkao/pymof/README.md

 ## Mass-ratio-variance based outlier factor

 ### Latest news
-1. Implementing a new class WMOF() for streaming data.
+1. Implementing a new class WMOF() for detecting anomaly in data stream.
 2. Documents are editted with more examples.

 ### Introduction